The Twins Almanac for June

 June 15, 1983

-First baseman Scott Ullger collects 20% of his major league hits, going 3-for-4 with two doubles, an RBI, and two runs scored in a 6-2 Twins win over the Royals at the Metrodome.
+First baseman Scott Ullger collected 20% of his major league hits on this date in 1983, going 3-for-4 with two doubles, an RBI, and two runs scored in a 6-2 Twins win over the Royals at home in the Dome.

 Ullger went 15-for-79 (.190) altogether in 35 major league games.